antw0n/universal-database-optimizer-notes/00_environment/virtualization.md

 # Virtualization

-This file contains notes on installation and configuration of virtualization layer.
+This file contains notes on the installation and configuration of the virtualization layer.

 **Host**
 IP: 192.168.52.108